slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Conscience is what hurts when everything else feels so good."
 -- Unknown*

+> *"The hottest places in hell are reserved for those who, in times of great moral crisis, maintain their neutrality."
+-- Dante Alighieri*

+> *"Hell is empty and all the devis are here."
+-- William Shakespeare*

+> *"Men never do evil so cheerfully and completely as when they do it from religious conviction."
+-- Blaise Pascal*

+> *"Compassion is the basis of morality."
+-- Arthur Schopenhauer*

+> *"To have the right to do a thing is not at all the same as being right in doing it."
+-- G.K.
+Chesterton*

+> *"Morality, like art, means drawing a line someplace."
+-- Oscar Wilde*

 > *"If you kill a cockroach you are a hero, if you kill a butterfly you are bad.
 Morality has aesthetics standards."
 -- Friedrich Nietzsche*

+> *"Fanaticism is always a sign of repressed doubt."
+-- Carl Jung*

+> *"There are causes worth dying for, but none worth killing for."
+-- Albert Camus*

 > *"The cash register did more for human morality than the congregational church."
 -- Charlie Munger*